-AWS does not have as many options or features on the app hosting side.
-Microsoft has flexed source applications.
+Containers seem to be the preferred mechanism to deploy apps in the future, especially for open source applications.
 Look for more and more advancements in hosting containerized apps in the cloud.
 Hybrid clouds are easier with Azure, partly because Microsoft has foreseen the need for hybrid clouds early on.
 Azure offers substantial support for hybrid clouds, where you can use your onsite servers to run your applications on the Azure Stack.
 You can even set your computer resources to tap cloud-based resources when necessary.